 Tools of the Trade

-Tools, instruments, books, one utility trailer, and one firearm with a value up to $500.
+Tools, instruments, books, and one utility trailer.
 La.
 Rev. Stat.
 Ann. § 13:3881

 You should be aware that additional exemptions exist and that Louisiana's exemption amounts adjust periodically.
 To make sure you have the most recent figures, be sure to check for any updates at the website of the Louisiana Legislature at www.legis.state.la.us or by consulting with a local bankruptcy lawyer.

 Whether you'll lose or keep nonexempt property depends on the bankruptcy chapter you file.

 Not sure which chapter to file?
 Start by reading Is It Better To File A Chapter 7 or 13 Bankruptcy?